Expanded In-home Services for the Elderly Program (EISEP)

 The Expanded In-home Services for the Elderly Program (EISEP) enables frail, functionally impaired seniors to remain in their homes.
 It gives them access to a well-planned, coordinated package of in-home and other supportive services designed to supplement informal care from their families.

 EISEP is administered by the New York State Office for the Aging and managed locally through the Rockland County Office for the Aging.
-It is a uniform statewide program that provides non-medical in-home services, case management, day care and ancillary services for functionally impaired elderly.
+It is a uniform statewide program that provides non-medical in-home services, day care and ancillary services for functionally impaired elderly.

 - In-home Services-Consisting of provision of assistance with bathing, dressing, general grooming, transferring in/out of bed/chair; also light housecleaning, meal preparation and shopping.

 - Non-Institutional Respite-to temporarily relieve the client's primary informal caregiver from the stresses and strains assiciated with caregiving.
 Types of respite include companion service and social adult day care.